gmp007/PropertyExtractor/README.md

      ```
      git clone [git@github.com:gmp007/PropertyExtractor.git]
      ```
-   - Then, install SMATool by navigating to the master directory and running:
+   - Then, install **PropertyExtractor** by navigating to the master directory and running:
      ```
      pip install .
      ```